notional-labs/starport/docs/guide/nameservice/01-init.md

 cd nameservice
 ```

-Inside the `nameservice` project directory you can execute other Starport commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.
+Inside the `nameservice` project directory you can execute other Tinyport commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.

 ## Create the Module